eurise-network/technical-reference/policies/code-hosting.rst

 ~~~~~~

 When using GitHub, implementing a suitable policy is recommended.
+This should include the following considerations.

 Organisations
 ^^^^^^^^^^^^^

 GitHub organisations can be used to group all repositories of an institution or a research project.
 It should be clearly stated who is
-responsible for an organisation, ideally stated in the organisation's GitHub Page.
+responsible for an organisation, ideally stated on the organisation's GitHub Page.

 Always ensure rights are managed by a sufficient number of people:

--  | At least two people should be owner of the organisation.
+-  At least two people should be owner of the organisation.
-   | It may be appropriate to have two owners from each institution involved in the project.
+   It may be appropriate to have two owners from each institution involved in the project.

 -  Create an institutional account.
 This account becomes owner of all organisations the institution is involved in and makes sure access is
    ensured from individual employees.